alexjyong/Camari/README.md

 # Camari
-Camari lets you use your phone as a webcam for your computer
+Camari lets you use your phone as a webcam for your computer.